CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 ```

 While you can use the editor of your choice to develop Cesium, certain files, such as `glsl` and new tests, require that
-the `build` task be executed in order for the changes to take affect.
+the `build` task be executed in order for the changes to take effect.
 You can use the `build-watch` script to have this
 happen automatically.

 ## Build Scripts